 SA2 would also like to point out that TR 23.761 also contains several solutions for paging reception when paging collisions are detected.
-These solution requires RAN’s feedback.
+These solutions require RAN’s feedback.
 The solution principles in these solutions can be categorized as follows:

 - UE -requested 5G-GUTI reassignment for one USIM using the Mobility Registration Update).
 However, it should be noted the 5G-GUTI is systematically reassigned by the network during the Mobility Registration Update procedure (as of Rel-15) requires.
 Proposed for 5GS only.

-- Changes related to the UE_ID (UE Identity Index) that is used for calculation of PF/PO only::
+- Changes related to the UE_ID (UE Identity Index) that is used for calculation of PF/PO only:

 - Calculation of PF/PO by using an Alternative UE_ID I. The UE ID sent in the paging message is not impacted by this Alternative ID that is only used for PO/PF calculations Proposed for both EPS and 5GS.

-- Calculation of PF/PO by using an UE_ID which is derived from IMSI+offset value.
+- Calculation of PF/PO by using a UE_ID which is derived from IMSI+offset value.
 The offset value is negotiated between UE and MME .
 Proposed for EPS only.

-- Calculation of PF/PO based on MUSIM Assistance Information whoich can carry either a paging policy selector in RAN or an Alternative ID (like in solution above) or a pattern of availability (e.g. specific SFN Slots/ DRX cycles).
+- Calculation of PF/PO based on MUSIM Assistance Information which can carry either a paging policy selector in RAN or an Alternative ID (like in solution above) or a pattern of availability (e.g. specific SFN Slots/ DRX cycles).

 - Repeating paging in the RAN on consecutive POs. for MUSIM devices.